Hymnus Sancti Antimi (24)

 After victories over beatings

-The stone is hung on the bound one,
+A stone is hung on him bound tightly,

 4.